mnebuerquo/profile/sherman-adelson-resume.md

   with offshore team, advised on site security issues and company security policy, met with client and negotiated a new launch plan allowing incomplete features to be postponed.
 * Developed policy for consistent, secure documentation of server configuration and login credentials for multiple sites.
-Required credentials to be stored securely, educated team about sending credentials over insecure channels, and set stronger passwords for servers.
+Educated team about password best practices.
 * Developed architecture for ecommerce dashboard product.
 * Identified and migrated legacy servers, reducing monthly hosting cost.
 * Performed triage on a compromised website and created a plan for recovery.
 Also diagnosed and restored service on multiple crashed or misconfigured web apps.

 ###Zipscene, LLC
 ####Team Lead - February 2015 to July 2015